doctea/drum2musocv/README.md

         - ie if latency is set to -6, then remove 6 from received_ticks before tests is on bar etc
                 - gonna need to restructure slightly for this, or maybe just make some defines for testing like IS_ON_BAR(ticks), IS_ON_STEP(ticks)?
                 - will need to turn the loops inside out and iterate over tracks before checking if theyre on beat
+ - Set some of the envelopes to act as envelopes synchronous with some of the triggers, for applying modulation to hits or notes.
+ - Tied notes, per-track or just for bass.  to do this do we just avoid sending note off for last note until new note has been sent..? off/always/random/pattern?

 ----